 El Nicho Valley

 We took an organised trip arranged through Cabanacan.
-It was six hours over made up of two hours of travelling, about an hour or hour and 1/2 of free time, a 45-minute tour through the park and about an hour for lunch.
-The local cocktail is certainly worth a try.
+The six hour trip were made up of two hours of travelling, about one and a half hours of free time, a 45-minute tour through the park and about an hour for lunch.
+The local cocktail is certainly worth trying.

-The drive was interesting, we drove through Camanayagua a dairy and coffee town and stopped in a town where the business seemed to be horses.
+The drive was interesting, we drove through Camanayagua a dairy and coffee area and stopped in a town where the business seemed to be horses.

 Many houses in Cuba do not have glass pane windows but instead have metal louvres.
 These are very practical as they let in air ... but in mosquito areas also the mosquitoes!